ion2s-gmbh/oloid-website/src/introduction/README.md

 ## We call it workshop
 We call the developer GUI **workshop**.
 It's a place, where you craft your website with a lot of tools, that support your creative workflow.

+## What is a pattern?
+You might now partials or subviews.
+Think of patterns as reusable template snippets (partials) that you can use in your project's templates.